jhpyle/docassemble/_docs/template.md

 the order of the rows in a table does not change every time the table appears on the screen.

+## <a name="export"></a>Exporting tables to Excel and other formats

+You can call the `export()` method on a `table` to get a [`DAFile`] representation of the table.

+For example, this interview provides a Microsoft Excel .xlsx file representation of a table:

+{% include side-by-side.html demo="table-export" %}

+This function uses the [`pandas`] module to export to various formats.

+The `export()` method takes a filename, which is parsed to determine the file format you want to use.
+This can also be provided as the `filename` keyword parameter.
+If you omit the filename, you can indicate the file format using the `file_format` keyword parameter.
+The default file format is `'xlsx'`.
+The valid file formats include `csv`, `xlsx`, and `json`.

+The `title` keyword parameter indicates the name of the data set.
+This is used as the name of the Microsoft Excel sheet.

+When the `xlsx` format is used, you can set the `freeze_panes` keyword parameter to `False` to turn off the Microsoft Excel "freeze panes" feature.

+Here are some examples of usage:

+* `fruit_table.export('fruit.xlsx')`: returns a Microsoft Excel file called `fruit.xlsx`.
+* `fruit_table.export('fruit.xlsx', title='Fruits')`: returns a Microsoft Excel file
+  called `fruit.xlsx` where the sheet is named "Fruits".
+* `fruit_table.export('fruit.xlsx', title='Fruits', freeze_panes=False)`: returns a Microsoft Excel file
+  called `fruit.xlsx` where the sheet is named "Fruits" and the "freeze panes" feature is turned off.
+* `fruit_table.export('fruit.csv')`: returns a comma-separated values
+  file called `fruit.csv`.
+* `fruit_table.export(file_format='csv')`: returns a comma-separated values
+  file called `file.csv`.
+* `fruit_table.export()`: returns a Microsoft Excel file called `file.xlsx`.

 ## <a name="groups edit"></a>Using tables to edit groups

 You can use a `table` to provide the user with an interface for